 If the selected line is not in the active view of the map, click the Zoom to the line extent or center on the line start or end point on the Map button to refresh the map display to zoom in to the entire extent of the selected line.

 The line is highlighted in light blue.
 The arrow at the end shows the direction of calibration of the line.

-- In the From section, choose the first option (with the suffix Network) in the Method drop-down list.
+- In the From section, click the Method drop-down arrow and choose the network.

 - Type the route's name.

 - Use the Select a Route on the Map tool to choose the route on the map.